Table of Contents

 Popularity ⭐️⭐️⭐️⭐️⭐️

-The format that marks the game’s transition from Wizards of the Coast to The Pokémon Company International contains over 1700 well balanced and fun cards that allow for seemingly endless ways to construct decks.
+Spanning from The Pokémon Company International’s first set in 2003 (EX Ruby & Sapphire) all the way to 2007’s EX Power Keepers set, the complete Generation 3 format contains over 1700 well balanced and fun cards that allow for seemingly endless ways to construct decks.
 Gameplay is both skill-intensive and fun, with plenty of cards that allow players to come back from behind.
 Though the format can be a lot to take in, those that spend the time learning it are sure to enjoy it.
+In fact, EX is the only retro format with a wide following in both the US and Japan.

 Diamond & Pearl / Platinum (2009) diamond-and-pearl-symbol mysterious-treasures-symbol secret-wonders-symbol great-encounters-symbol majestic-dawn-symbol legends-awakened-symbol stormfront-symbol platinum-symbol rising-rivals-symbol supreme-victors-symbol arceus-symbol